Nirav-Agarwal/star-wars-theme/README.md

 # Star Wars Theme
 I sense a great disturbance in the code.<br>
-"One of the best code editor available in the market visual studio code is, yes." - Yoda In a galaxy far, far away, lives a lot of programmers using the force to create beautiful pieces of code.
+"*One of the best code editor available in the market visual studio code is, yes.*" - Yoda <br>
+In a galaxy far, far away, lives a lot of programmers using the force to create beautiful pieces of code.
 So, for all my fellow Jedi and Sith coders, I am presenting the STAR WARS THEME for Visual Studio Code.
 With a beautiful blend of all the lightsaber colours, it's time to bring balance in the code.

 ![Author](https://img.shields.io/badge/author-nirav--agarwal-blue)